Meet the Girl Who's Crowdfunding Her Abortion

 In the past, GoFundMe has been used for some pretty noble projects, such as collecting donations for one of the victims of the Boston Marathon Bombing, and helping raise money to operate on the brain tumor of a morbidly obese 12-year-old.
 Somewhat more controversially, GoFundMe was used recently to support Officer Darren Wilson, who famously shot and killed unarmed 18-year-old Mike Brown, resulting in the Ferguson, Missouri demonstrations.
 I guess you could say the operators of GoFundMe aren’t afraid to get their hands dirty.

-I called Bailey to ask about her plans to kickstart the termination of her foetus.
+I called Bailey to ask about her plans to kickstart the termination her foetus.

 VICE: Hi Bailey, how are you doing?